 Labradoodles are a hybrid breed of dog that is known for being hypoallergenic.
 The Labradoodle breed has gained popularity due to its low non-shedding rate and reduced likelihood of causing allergic reactions in individuals with pet allergies.
 However, despite their reputation, Labradoodles can still cause allergic reactions in some people.

-The science behind potential allergens in a Labradoodle is complex, as well as the individual’s sensitivities.
+The science behind potential allergens in a Labradoodle is complex, as is the individual’s sensitivities.
 Allergens are proteins in the animal’s saliva, dander, and urine.
 Canine saliva contains a variety of proteins, including allergenic components from familiar sources, such as dander and urine.
 Allergens vary depending on the individual and their location (how far away an individual is from the dog).
 For instance, if an individual usually reacts when they are close to dogs but not when they are further away from home or work, that area may be considered allergenic.

 Symptoms of allergies from Labradoodles can include itchy eyes, sneezing, coughing, a runny nose, and skin irritation.